About Karen Dawn

 -- the animals.

 Karen founded the animal advocacy media watch DawnWatch.com.
+Check it out to see her daily work and published op-eds.

 As a spokesperson for the animal rights movement she has appeared on all of the major news networks and on MTV, and has hosted talk shows on major radio stations.